Read Mapping Near Non-Volatile Memory: Introduction

 \section{Introduction}

 DNA {sequencing} is the physical or biochemical process of extracting the order of the four bases (Adenine, Guanine, Cytosine, Thymine) in a DNA strand.
 As semiconductor technology revolutionized computing, DNA sequencing technology, termed {\em High-throughput Sequencing} or {\em Next Generation Sequencing} (NGS), revolutionized genomic research.
-Modern NGS platforms can sequence hundreds of millions of short DNA fragments in parallel.
-The resulting (short) DNA fragments, referred to as (short) {\em read}s, typically contain 100-200 bases~\cite{illumina}.
-A common critical first step spanning a rich and diverse set of emerging bioinformatics applications is {\em read mapping}: mapping each output read from a NGS machine to a reference genome of the same species (which itself represents a full-fledged assembly of already processed {\em read}s).
+As a result, modern NGS platforms can sequence hundreds of millions of short DNA fragments in parallel.
+The sequenced fragments (which represent the NGS output) are referred to as short {\em read}s and typically contain 100-200 bases~\cite{illumina}.
+The focus of this paper is {\em read mapping}, a common critical first step spanning a rich and diverse set of emerging bioinformatics applications: mapping each NGS {\em read} to (the most similar portion of) a reference genome of the same species (which itself represents a full-fledged assembly of already processed {\em read}s).

-As a representative example, modern NGS machines from Illumina~\cite{illumina}, a prominent NGS platform producer, can sequence more than 600 Giga-bases (which translates into hundreds of millions of output {\em reads}) per one run: 200$\times$ the length of a human genome of approximately 3 Giga-bases.
-Fig.~\ref{fig:motiv} depicts the scaling trend for DNA sequencing in terms of the total number of human genomes sequenced. \ignore{ (left y-axis), and sequencing capacity in base-pairs (bps) per year (right y-axis). } The values until 2015 reflect historical publication records, with milestones explicitly marked.
+As a representative example, modern NGS machines from Illumina~\cite{illumina}, a prominent NGS platform producer, can sequence more than 600Giga-bases (Gba) per one run, 200$\times$ the length of a human genome of approximately 3Gba, which translates into hundreds of millions of output {\em reads}.
+Fig.~\ref{fig:motiv} depicts the scaling trend in terms of the total number of human genomes sequenced. \ignore{ (left y-axis), and sequencing capacity in base-pairs (bps) per year (right y-axis). } The values until 2015 reflect historical publication records, with milestones explicitly marked.
 The values beyond 2015 reflect three different projections: the first, following the historical growth until 2015; the second, a more conservative prediction from Illumina; the third, Moore's Law.
-Historically, the total quantity of sequenced data has been doubling approximately every 7 months.
-Even under the more conservative projections from Fig.~\ref{fig:motiv}, the rapid growth of sequenced data challenges the throughput performance of {\em read mapping}.
+Historically, the total quantity has been doubling approx. every 7 months.
+Even the more conservative projections from Fig.~\ref{fig:motiv} (i.e., 2$\times$ increase every 12 or 18 months) result in a very rapid growth, which challenges the throughput performance of {\em read mapping}.